intmus/intas19-20/_14-mastery-and-consolidation/sight-singing.md

 |major seventh       | M7             |*do, ti*                                 |
 |perfect octave      | P8             |*do, do*                                 |

-Click the link below to download the "Intervals in Context" warm-up from Unit 3.
+Click the link below to download the "Intervals in Context" review warm-up.

 {% include download.html title="Intervals in Context" filename="Week4IntervalsInContext.pdf" %}